A Guide to the Dry Electrode Process: Assessment Methods for Next-Generation Battery Manufacturing

 Figure 5.
 Schematic diagram of electrode tortuosity measurement principle

-Dry electrode manufacturing technology represents a new hope for green energy, offering advantages in both cost and battery performance, with potential applications in other processes such as solid-state batteries and pre-lithiation.
+The dry electrode process represents a promising frontier for green energy, offering advantages in both cost and battery performance, with potential applications in solid-state batteries and pre-lithiation.
 However, significant challenges remain in process manufacturing and industrialization.
+Researchers are focusing on the binding mechanism of dry-process binders, differences between binder types, long-term cycle performance at the cell level, and process stability assessment.

 Researchers in the industry are particularly focused on understanding the bonding mechanism, differences in binder types, long-term cycling performance at the cell level, and stability assessment of the manufacturing process for dry electrodes.
 In the film formation stage of dry electrode processes, IEST has introduced series equipment such as PRCD, BER, and EIC to evaluate powder and electrode-level performance, aiding in process ratio optimization and process scheme modification.